pasqualerossi/Born2BeRoot-Guide/README.md

 ## Born2BeRoot Step by Step

-This Guide is in 4 Parts:
+This Guide is in 5 Parts:
 - Downloading Your Virtual Machine
 - Installing Your Virtual Machine
+- Starting Your Virtual Machine
 - Accessing Your Virtual Machine
 - Configurating Your Virtual Machine